-The input port on Xbox one is a specialized port which was intended to connect to a set-top top for receiving cable or satellite TV.
-That way you could have one consolidated environment for home entertainment under one console.
+The input port on Xbox One is a specialized port intended to connect to a set-top top for receiving cable or satellite TV.
+That way, you could have one consolidated environment for home entertainment under one console.

 However, that idea never picked up.

-The HDMI input port has been ditched in the newer-gen consoles i.e in the Xbox X and Xbox S consoles.
+The HDMI input port has been ditched in the newer-gen consoles, i.e., the Xbox X and Xbox S consoles.

 HDMI Switches and Splitters

-So basically, they have one HDMI input that receives the signals from the output HDMI port of the source device.
-It then, branches it into two or more HDMI output ports.
+They have one HDMI input that receives the signals from the output HDMI port of the source device.
+It then branches it into two or more HDMI output ports.

 Also Read: Can I Plug HDMI 2.1 Cable Into a 1.4 Port?

-So the answer to the question “what is HDMI input used for?” is quite straightforward.
-An HDMI input port is used to receive A/V signals from the source device and then broadcast it to the user in the form of video signals, audio signals or both.
+So the answer to the question “What is HDMI input used for?” is relatively straightforward.
+An HDMI input port receives A/V signals from the source device and then broadcasts them to the user in video, audio, or both signals.

 Also Read: Can You Add HDMI Ports to a Computer?